recallnet/ipc/fendermint/testing/README.md

 # End to end tests

-Beyond this, for no other reason than code organisation, the directory has sub-projects, which contain actual tests.
+Beyond this, for no other reason than code organization, the directory has sub-projects, which contain actual tests.

 For example the [smoke-test](./smoke-test/) is a a crate that uses `cargo make` to start a local stack with Tendermint and Fendermint running in Docker, and run some integration tests, which can be found in the [Makefile.toml](./smoke-test/Makefile.toml).